Backup Timeline in DaVinci Resolve 18.5 (& Restore! 2023)

 Learn more about Autosave in DaVinci Resolve.

 Taking regular timeline and project-level backups is a good practice.
 For a robust workflow, you must learn to take backups of your project libraries (formerly known as databases).
-I highly recommend the below detailed guides:
+I highly recommend the detailed guides below:

 Backup DaVinci Resolve Project Library/Database (+Restore)